 - Pour a little of this into the egg mix and combine well and then add this to the pan with the rest of the sauce and stir in the lemon juice and nutmeg, stir well and season with salt and pepper to taste.

-- Grease a baking dish and layer the mince mixture and pasta then half the grated cheese then the bechamel sauce.
+- Grease a baking dish and layer the mince mixture and pasta then half the grated cheese then the white sauce.

 - Top with remaining cheese and bake for 30-40 minutes till golden on top.